Walking the dog? What you need to know in the ACT

 If you'd like to explore Canberra's off-leash sports grounds, we list our favourite, and safest, locations on our post on Canberra's best off-leash meeting places.

-5. Dogs may only swim in lakes and rivers where signposted or indicated on the ACT Government off-leash dog exercise area map.
+5. Dogs may only swim in lakes and rivers where signposted or indicated on the ACT Government dog exercise area map.

 Again, you can find these spots (shaded green) on the online map.